thegooddocsproject/chronologue/documentation-and-app-roadmap.md

 # Chronologue App and Documentation plan

 This document lays down some funamentals regarding the Chronologue app and plans the initial set of documentation.
-The API is data is stored in this repository and dopleyed with Netlify.
+The API data is stored in this repository and deployed with Netlify.
 The documentation will be written and maintained in the Good Docs [website repo](https://github.com/thegooddocsproject/website-hugo).

 ## Who will find the Chronologue useful